Claire Eastham: How we found the right system for our farm

 The only reason I have seen joint ventures fail is a poor relationship between the share farmers/contractors and the landowners.
 Choosing who you decide to operate with and having a good relationship as well as a structure in place to deal with any issues is critical.

 Mutal respect is needed or often the (generally) younger party can feel like they are working to fund the other party.
-It is important that good joint ventures should be a win-win situation for both parties.
+It's important that good joint ventures should be a win-win situation for both parties.

 We were naive in our first venture and should have had a better structure in place – but we were and still are incredibly grateful to those that gave us that chance to get started.
 Including the bank manager!